WovenCoast/sumeyku/README.md

 # Sumeyku

-A Dhivehi search engine based on TypeScript
+A Dhivehi search engine based on more modern practices such as Svelte3